CeciPeriquet/Anonimous-Proxy/README.md

 ![ceciperiquet_variables_sample](https://user-images.githubusercontent.com/112966265/195164076-400cdd4e-4c42-4579-a9ae-4c55c2d95e38.png)

-As with the html layout, in this project I'm working with SCSS partials that, as you probably know (sorry, I'm a newby, first README.MD ever) have to be imported to the `main.scss` with the following commands:
+As with the html layout, in this project I'm working with SCSS partials that, as you probably know (sorry, I'm a newbie, first README.MD ever, remember) have to be imported to the `main.scss` with the following commands:

 ````
 @import 'core/variables';